Chapter One: Listen and Learn

 Nothing much mattered without their Havent.

 Wolfric looked at his next opponent and grinned.
-He does not care if he lives or dies anymore, which makes fighting that much more thrilling.
+He doesn’t care if he lives or dies anymore, which makes fighting that much more thrilling.

 “Come get me,” he said, taunting the Shadow Walker watching him.